Boolean algebra (structure): Ideals and filters

 An ideal of the Boolean algebra A is a nonempty subset I such that for all x, y in I we have x ∨ y in I and for all a in A we have a ∧ x in I. This notion of ideal coincides with the notion of ring ideal in the Boolean ring A. An ideal I of A is called prime if I ≠ A and if a ∧ b in I always implies a in I or b in I. Furthermore, for every a ∈ A we have that a ∧ −a = 0 ∈ I, and then if I is prime we have a ∈ I or −a ∈ I for every a ∈ A. An ideal I of A is called maximal if I ≠ A and if the only ideal properly containing I is A itself.
 For an ideal I, if a ∉ I and −a ∉ I, then I ∪ or I ∪ is contained in another proper ideal J. Hence, such an I is not maximal, and therefore the notions of prime ideal and maximal ideal are equivalent in Boolean algebras.
 Moreover, these notions coincide with ring theoretic ones of prime ideal and maximal ideal in the Boolean ring A.

 The dual of an ideal is a filter.
 A filter of the Boolean algebra A is a nonempty subset p such that for all x, y in p we have x ∧ y in p and for all a in A we have a ∨ x in p.
 The dual of a maximal (or prime) ideal in a Boolean algebra is ultrafilter.
 Ultrafilters can alternatively be described as 2-valued morphisms from A to the two-element Boolean algebra.
 The statement every filter in a Boolean algebra can be extended to an ultrafilter is called the ultrafilter lemma and cannot be proven in Zermelo–Fraenkel set theory (ZF), if ZF is consistent.
 Within ZF, the ultrafilter lemma is strictly weaker than the axiom of choice.
 The ultrafilter lemma has many equivalent formulations: every Boolean algebra has an ultrafilter, every ideal in a Boolean algebra can be extended to a prime ideal, etc.

 Representations

 It can be shown that every finite Boolean algebra is isomorphic to the Boolean algebra of all subsets of a finite set.
 Therefore, the number of elements of every finite Boolean algebra is a power of two.

-Stone's celebrated representation theorem for Boolean algebras states that every Boolean algebra A is isomorphic to the Boolean algebra of all clopen sets in some (compact totally disconnected Hausdorff) topological space.
+Stone's representation theorem for Boolean algebras states that every Boolean algebra A is isomorphic to the Boolean algebra of all clopen sets in some (compact totally disconnected Hausdorff) topological space.